8.10 ACCEPTANCE AND TESTING

 On QM-A projects, job mix control by the contractor involves sampling, testing, reporting results, and making appropriate mix changes.
 HMA mix sampling and testing is performed up to five times per day at the HMA plant site so immediate results are available.
 The contractor is responsible for making meaningful mix changes before the lab voids go out of compliance.
 The project engineer should coordinate closely with the contractor and District Materials Engineer for a resolution when lab voids are noncomplying.

 When test results for lab voids are outside the limits given in Specification 2303, the contractor needs to initiate appropriate changes in HMA mixture.
-When asphalt binder content changes are considered to adjust lab voids, caution must be used to assure that adequate binder film thickness required in Materials IM 510 Appendix A, Table 1 is maintained.
-When the resulting film thickness is outside the specified range, procedures given in Construction Manual Appendix 2-34 (Table M) should be used to determine the appropriate price adjustment.
+When asphalt binder content changes are considered to adjust lab voids, caution must be used to assure that adequate binder film thickness required in Materials I.M.
+510 Appendix A, Table 1 is maintained.
+When the resulting film thickness is outside the specified range, procedures given in Construction Manual Appendix 2-34 (Table M) should be used to determine the appropriate price adjustment or alternate course of action.
 Reductions in asphalt binder content must not reduce the target below the calculated minimum allowable asphalt binder content.
 Documentation of changes should be on "Daily HMA Plant Report" (Form 800241).

 Documenting Corrective Action for Noncomplying Air Voids Test on Specimens Taken from Constructed Pavement